Let’s chat about ideas for deschooling your homeschool (I’ll share how to use the practical deschool your homeschool checklist)…

 This Deschool your Homeschool Idea Checklist will help you figure out what you need to know to ACTUALLY deschool your homeschool.

-What are the things you’re uncertain about behind closed doors?
+So, what are the things you’re uncertain about behind closed doors?

 You know, when you’re not feeling you have to defend your homeschool choice.
 What are the things in the back of your mind that you wonder if you should be worried for the future?

-Grab a journal or notebook, write each of your kids’ names at the top, and leave the notebook on your kitchen counter so you can record what each of your kids is doing for just one week.
+Therefore, grab a journal or notebook, write each of your kids’ names at the top, and leave the notebook on your kitchen counter so you can record what each of your kids is doing for just one week.

 Try to include as many (or all) the activities they’re doing for one week (the activities they’re doing without your compelling).